Stand Alone (EP)

 Stand Alone is the debut extended play (EP) by American country music singer Morgan Wallen.
 It was released on August 24, 2015, through Panacea Records.
 The production on the album was handled by Paul Trust with songwriting by Trust, Wallen, and Sergio Sanchez.

-The single "Spin You Around" was certified double platinum by the Recording Industry Association of America (RIAA) in 2023.
+The single "Spin You Around" was certified 3× Platinum by the Recording Industry Association of America (RIAA) in 2025.

 On January 26, 2024, Panacea Records released a 10th anniversary edition of Stand Alone that included an additional eight songs, which were recorded in the same sessions as the original five tracks.
 Before the release of the 10th anniversary edition, Wallen released a statement on his Instagram page saying that the re-release was happening "against his wishes" and that he had re-recorded "Spin You Around" and was releasing it as "Spin You Around (1/24)".

 Commercial performance

 Stand Alone peaked at number 154 on the US Billboard 200 and number 25 on the US Top Country Albums chart following the release of the 10th anniversary edition in early 2024.